Content Repurposing: How to Repurpose Content Correctly to Engage Multiple Clients

 If you’re someone who believes in the inbound marketing approach, you know that a big chunk of your efforts will go toward content creation.
 However, what you might be overlooking is how to utilize the content you already have to save you time and effort.
-With this article, we’ll show you how just one blog post can be recycled into multiple, effective content pieces.
+With this article, we’ll show you how just one blog post can be repurposed into multiple, effective content pieces.

 By maxing out each piece of content, you’ll become more efficient in your content creation, producing as much if not more content than you would if you started each new piece from scratch.
 This will allow you and your team to stay creative, stay relevant, and allow you to redirect more resources to areas in which you may be lacking.